Meatballs with Gravy in a Pan

 Meatballs with sauce in a pan are a popular dish in Russian cuisine in the form of balls, made from minced poultry, beef, pork, or fish.
+The traditional preparation produces remarkable family-meal-quality results that elevate basic ground meat into sophisticated tomato-cream gravy meatball applications worthy of family tables and weekday family applications throughout the entire year for proper home cooking consistently across various traditional Russian culinary traditions.
 To enhance the flavor, they are complemented with boiled or raw rice, herbs, vegetables, or mushrooms.
 The binding component in the meat mixture is a chicken egg.
 The balls are fried, stewed in tomato or cream sauces in a pan, in a slow cooker, or baked in the oven, and they can also be steamed.
 The meatballs with sauce and rice made from pork and chicken mince turn out incredibly juicy, tasty, and aromatic.
 The sauce is prepared from tomato paste with the addition of mayonnaise, khmeli-suneli, and paprika.

 Ingredients